emacadie/scheme-apps/little/02.seasoned/README.md

 expressions in a function definition if they may be evaluated twice for one and the same use of the function

+The Sixteeth Commandment: Use (set! ... ) only with names defined in (let ... ) blocks

+The Seventeenth Commandment: Use (set! x ...) for (let ((x ...)) ... )
+only if there is at least one (lambda ... ) between it and the "let"

+(Note: this does not apply if you are defining functions with the name and args in a separate parens)

+The Eighteenth Commandment: Use (set! x ...) only when the value that x refers to is no longer needed.

+The Nineteenth Commandment: Use (set! ... ) to remember valuable things between two distinct uses of a function